skymethod/minipub/npm/threadcap/README.md

 - Internal comment fetching respects rate-limit headers coming back from remote hosts (can also define a custom wait function)
 - Callback events for interesting events that occur while updating the threadcap

+## Documentation
+See the API docs in [threadcap.ts](https://github.com/skymethod/minipub/blob/master/src/threadcap/threadcap.ts) for now.

+These are also used to generate TypeScript typings for this NPM package, so you'll get them as hover documentation in your IDE.

-## Usage in an ESM-based Node project
+## Example usage in an ESM-based Node project

 Installation:
 ```sh